Road traffic injuries

 - Half of those dying on the world’s roads are “vulnerable road users”: pedestrians, cyclists and motorcyclists.

-Every year the lives of almost 1.24 million people are cut short as a result of a road traffic crash.
-Between 20 to 50 million more people suffer non-fatal injuries, with many incurring a disability as a result of their injury.
+Every year the lives of approximately 1.25 million people are cut short as a result of a road traffic crash.
+Between 20 and 50 million more people suffer non-fatal injuries, with many incurring a disability as a result of their injury.

 Road traffic injuries cause considerable economic losses to victims, their families, and to nations as a whole.
 These losses arise from the cost of treatment (including rehabilitation and incident investigation) as well as reduced/lost productivity (e.g. in wages) for those killed or disabled by their injuries, and for family members who need to take time off work (or school) to care for the injured.